microsoft/devicescript/website/docs/api/servers/potentiometer.md

 # Potentiometer

-The `startPotentiometer` starts a simple analog sensor server that models a potentiometer.
+The `startPotentiometer` starts a simple analog sensor server that models a potentiometer and returns a [client](/api/clients/potentiometer) bound to the server.

 - Please refer to the **[analog documentation](./analog)** for details.